 In 1869, he was succeeded by C. W. H. Moulton, who conducted the business on the same location until 1903.
 In 1903 a larger plant was erected in Somerville, Mass., and the management continued the same until 1923, when Mr. C. W. H. Moulton died and was succeeded by his son, Mr. F. H. Moulton, who formed the Moulton Ladder Manufacturing Co. in the fall of 1928.

 In the early 1900’s, the Moulton family started a wholesale business in the Philadelphia area which was located at 3rd & Race Street.
 The company grew faster than expect and the company was forced to move to a larger facility in Northeast Philadelphia.
-During this time, Moulton transitioned from a manufacturer to a master distributor of many different brands of ladders, scaffold and fall protection equipment.
+During this time, Moulton transitioned from a manufacturer to a wholesale distributor of many different brands of ladders, scaffold and fall protection equipment.

-In 1985, Steve Wolfson bought the company from the Moulton family and countinued the company’s success until April 2016 when the current owners purchased the business from Steve Wolfson.
+In 1985, Steve Wolfson bought the company from the Moulton family and continued the company’s success until April 2016 when the current owners purchased the business from Steve Wolfson.
 In 2023, Moulton Ladder moved outside of Philadelphia for the first time since the early 1900’s to our current location at 2381 Philmont Avenue in Huntingdon Valley.

 In this business was created the first extension ladder, the first successful extension trestle, and in fact practically every improvement for ladder staging for the painting industry has been created by Moulton.
 Naturally, as the country grew larger many other companies have come into the field, but for over 175 years the devices created and standards set by us have been followed by practically all of the younger concerns in the United States.